 The leader of a team and of the entire organization sets the tone for the group’s culture and level of trust.
-If you’ve given the Five Behaviors of a Cohesive Team assessment to a team that scored low in trust it might be a good time to look at the leader.
+If you’ve given the Five Behaviors Team Development assessment to a team that scored low in trust, or see low levels, it might be a good time to look at the leader.
 A leader who doesn’t trust his or her team can discourage trust among the team members, too.

 Poor leadership habits, fears, and personal ambition can plant the seeds of distrust in groups.
 Research by Jon Maner, a professor of management and organizations at Kellogg School of Management, asserts that some leaders “will intentionally sideline high-performing team members, limit communication and social bonding among team members, or compile ill-matched teams if they think it will help ensure their own place at the top.”

-From leaders who operate from fear, to those who disclose too much, the level of distrust in an organization and its work groups often is traceable right back to the top.
+From leaders who operate from fear to those who disclose too much, the level of distrust in an organization and its work groups often is traceable right back to the top.
 Leaders are often unaware of how they influence their teams and organizational culture by being a model for appropriate behaviors.
-Here are five behavioral issues a coach can explore with a leader to increase his or her own level of trust, thereby influencing the trust levels of the team.
+Here are five behavioral issues a coach can explore with a leader to increase their own level of trustworthiness, thereby influencing the trust levels of the team.

 How well does the leader do with these behaviors?

 Many people think of leaders as the people who have all the answers, who are on top of everything happening around them and in total control of their surroundings.
 Leaders might fear appearing incompetent or underachieving and worry about political attacks from rivals.
 That’s a lot of pressure.